Ancient Maya City and Protected Tropical Forests of Calakmul, Campeche

 High Threat

 Calakmul benefits from its relatively central position within the larger Maya Forest and the de facto buffering functions through various large protected areas, including in Guatemala to the South.
 Ongoing forest loss and degradation in the wider region continue to pose a risk to long term conservation and landscape connectivity.
 This includes forest fires, illegal logging and longstanding infrastructure plans at the regional level and more recent plans to invest in tourism development.
-Tourism development comes with opportunities, but also raises important management questions, including as regards access roads and water and waste management.
-Within the World Heritage site and its buffer zone, there are ongoing strong concerns about uncontrolled use, questions around zonation and boundary design and a lack of boundary demarcation.
+Tourism development comes with opportunities, but also raises important management questions, including regarding access roads, water and waste management.
+Within the World Heritage site and its buffer zone, there are ongoing concerns about uncontrolled resource use, questions around zonation and boundary design and a lack of boundary demarcation.
+Climate change has significantly impacted and continues to impact the Calakmul region, affecting both biophysical as and social processes, whilst exacerbating already-existing vulnerabilities.
 Natural disturbance factors such as fire and hurricanes are expected to result in stronger impacts as a function of anticipated climate change.
+The Tren Maya remains a major concern because of its potential impacts to the OUV of the property and has already led to deforestation and loss of habitat connectivity.
+The set of actions taken by CONANP and local communities—including community-based surveillance, the establishment of conservation areas, the new decree for the Calakmul Biosphere Reserve, and the designation of Balam-Kú, Balam-Kin, and Balam-Beh, along with international patrolling efforts—are ongoing efforts to address both current and potential threats in the region.
+The involvement of local communities in decision-making processes regarding the sustainable use of their resources has helped to reduce illegal activities.

 Overall PROTECTION and MANAGEMENT